When (and How) to Use Dog Probiotics & Prebiotics

 Probiotic – A substance–often live microorganisms–that stimulates the growth of beneficial flora in the intestinal tract.
 Probiotics can help maintain existing gut flora, or replenish healthy flora that has been reduced or terminated.

 Prebiotic – A substance–typically a high-fiber food–that promotes the growth of ‘good’ gut bacteria.
 Prebiotics ‘feed’ this good bacteria in order to better support a healthy, balanced gut microbiome.
-Examples of prebiotic ingredients in food are fructooligosaccharides (FOS) and inulin.
+Examples of prebiotic ingredients in food are chicory, Fructooligosaccharides (FOS), and inulin.

-Microbiota – The microorganisms (flora) that live inside the body, including bacteria, yeast, fungi, and viruses.
+Microbiota – The microorganisms (flora) that live inside the body, including parasites (as some can be present in the GI tract and not cause problems), bacteria, yeast, fungi, and viruses.

 Microbiome – The environment in which microorganisms live (e.g., the ‘gut microbiome’).